 Ararat is a very small town located in the state of North Carolina.
 With a population of 2,882 people and just one neighborhood, Ararat is the 255th largest community in North Carolina.

-When you are in Ararat, you'll notice that it is more blue-collar than most other communities in America.
-42.51% of Ararat’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ararat is generally considered to be a blue-collar town.
+42.51% of the Ararat workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ararat is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Ararat who work in management occupations (10.82%), office and administrative support (9.10%), and food service (8.00%).

 The citizens of Ararat have a very low rate of college education: just 9.56% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.